DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/20 Editing/50 Data Validation.md

                 validationRules: [{
                     type: "stringLength",
                     min: 3,
-                    message: "Login should be longer than 3 symbols" }]
+                    message: "Login should be at least 3 symbols long" }]
             },
             // ...